General quantum correlation from nonreal values of Kirkwood-Dirac quasiprobability over orthonormal product bases: Preliminaries

-By contrast, classical intuition suggests that for a genuine classical multipartite state, there is at least a local measurement which does not lead to a global modification to the state.
-In the bipartite setting, there are two classes of states which conform to the above intuition \cite{Luo measurement induced disturbance approach to quantum correlation: quantum deficit,Piani discord and no-local broadcasting}.
-One is a class of so-called classical-quantum (or, $A-$classically correlated) states, which are those that can be expressed as
+By contrast, classical intuition suggests that for a genuine classical multipartite state, there is at least a local measurement which does not lead to a modification to the global state.
+For a bipartite system $AB$, there are two classes of states which conform with the above intuition \cite{Luo measurement induced disturbance approach to quantum correlation: quantum deficit,Piani discord and no-local broadcasting}.
+One is the class of classical-quantum (or, $A-$classically correlated) states, which are those that can be expressed as

-where $\{\ket{k}_A\}$ is an orthonormal basis of the Hilbert space $\mathcal{H}_A$ of subsystem $A$, $\{\varrho_B^k\}\in\mathcal{H}_B$ are states of subsystem $B$, and $\{p_k\}$ are probabilities, i.e., $p_k\ge 0$, $\sum_kp_k=1$.
+where $\{\ket{k}_A\}$ is an orthonormal basis of the Hilbert space $\mathcal{H}_A$ of subsystem $A$, $\{\varrho_B^k\}$ is a set of states of subsystem $B$, and $\{p_k\}$ are probabilities: $p_k\ge 0$, $\sum_kp_k=1$.
 The quantum-classical (or, $B$-classically correlated) state is defined analogously by exchanging the role of the parties $A$ and $B$.
-The other class consists of bipartite states with density matrix which take the following form:
+The other class consists of bipartite states having the following form: